 This modern, sophisticated boutique hotel is in a stunning setting on the way between the hilltop town of Monchique and Foia, the highest point in the Algarve.
 Just ten minutes walk from a cluster of traditional Portuguese restaurants, the hotel has luxurious accommodation with panoramic views over the valley and the Atlantic ocean beyond.

-Bikes available, NOT INCLUDED in the tour package (must be reserved at time of booking):
+Bikes available to rent (must be reserved at time of booking) include: